 I asked the experts for some low-barrier (and non-obvious) ways to keep my relationship healthy.
 Here’s what they told me.

 Every day when you come home, Howard says, give your partner an extended, belly-to-belly hug without talking.
 Continue the hug until you feel both your bodies relax.

 The parts of our nervous systems that determine connection are primitive, Howard explains.
 When we spend time apart or feel disconnected from our spouse, he says, “Our nervous system has to recalculate whether we’re safe with this person, whether they’re in a good mood or not and whether we’re still connected.”

 Obviously, a hug can’t replace real, quality time with your partner.
 But it can quickly restore a feeling of connection and safety on a daily basis, and that’s an important place to start if you want to maintain a healthy relationship.

 My husband and I use a simple but structured daily check-in to keep us in sync.
-We pick a regular time--after the kids are in bed or first thing in the morning are usually good bets--and take turns sharing our current hopes and concerns, which range from a deep-dive into a work conundrum to “Who’s going to drop the kids off at camp tomorrow?”
+We pick a regular time—after the kids are in bed or first thing in the morning are usually good bets—and take turns sharing our current hopes and concerns, which range from a deep-dive into a work conundrum or "Are we ready to have another baby?" to “Who’s going to drop the kids off at camp tomorrow?”

 We’ve found that a thank-you as part of our regular check-in goes a long way toward helping us both feel grateful and appreciated.